ToshioCP/tcsv/doc.md

 Click on the menu button and select `New` menu.
 Then "Modify fields" dialog appears.

+The first column is "current".
+The cells in the first column is buttons.
+If you click on a button, the row becomes "current row" and the bottun color changes to red.
+Only one row can be a "current row".

-There are three buttons on the tool bar.
+There are five buttons on the tool bar.

 - `Append new field`
-- `Insert new field before` followed by a GtkEntry.
-The number can be edited.
-Its default is zero.
+- `Insert new field`.
+- `Remove field`
+- `↑`
-- `Clean`
+- `↓`

-Click on `Append new field`, then a new row is added to the end of the rows.
+Click on `Append new field`, then a new row is added to the next of the current row or the end of the rows if no current row exists.
-Click on `Insert new field`, then a new row appears before the row that has a line number in the GtkEntry.
+Click on `Insert new field`, then a new row appears before the current row or the first row if no current row exists.
 The last column of the rows are entries (GtkText).
 You can enter characters from your keyboard.
 But only visible characters can be inputted.